 Want longer life?
 You need to eat the right type of protein

-Eating lean proteins, such as nuts, chicken and fish, reduces a person’s risk of dying compared to a diet high in red meats, eggs and dairy.
+Eating lean protein, such as nuts, chicken and fish, reduces a person’s risk of dying compared to a diet high in red meats, eggs and dairy.

 The findings in the Journal Of the American Medical Association (JAMA) Internal Medicine confirm what many health experts have said for decades, but also contained some surprises.